 This section attempts to present an analysis of the illustrations found in the Voynich MS. Such an analysis should be made by competent specialists, such as historians of botany or astronomy, of paleography, or of medieval history in general.
 There is still a lack of such expert reports and the interpretation of the illustrations inevitably allows for a lot of well-meant speculation.
-I will try my best to distinguish expert and non-expert views clearly.
+It cannot be completely avoided that such speculation is also present in this page.

 The first part of this page follows the various 'sections' of the MS as explained in the description of the manuscript:

-After that, some specific details of the illustrations will be addressed (1).
+After that, some specific details of the illustrations are addressed (1).

 As the herbal section of the Voynich MS covers about half the mansucript, this whole topic deserves a thorough discussion, and a dedicated page will be written to address it.
 Until that time, a more summary discussion is presented here (2).

 Herbal pages typically contain one, sometimes two, page-filling plant illustrations with some short paragraphs of text written to carefully avoid the drawings.
 This composition is very similar to some of the herbal manuscripts produced between late antiquity and the early Renaissance.
 Apart from this similarity, there is also a striking difference.
 While the herbal traditions were primarily copying illustrations from one manuscript to another, all the way from antiquity into the 16th Century, the Voynich MS has truly unique and original drawings, and was apparently not further copied (3).